Preemo-Inc/worker-sdk/protobuf/README.md

 ### Creating an Enum

-Enums must always have an "unspecified" value with the tag 0.
+Enum values use C++ scoping rules, meaning that enum values are siblings of their type, not children of it.
+So enum values should be prefixed with the name of the enum to keep them unique within the global scope.
+Additionally, enums must always have an "unspecified" value with the tag 0.
 This unspecified value will serve as the default value for the enum.

 For example:
 ```
 enum Example {
-  UNSPECIFIED = 0;
+  EXAMPLE_UNSPECIFIED = 0;
-  ACTUAL_VALUE_A = 1;
+  EXAMPLE_VALUE_A = 1;
-  ACTUAL_VALUE_B = 2;
+  EXAMPLE_VALUE_B = 2;
   ...
 }
 ```